 Friends’ refusal to participate in war, or to fund war and militarism through taxes, has been witnessed to throughout our history.
-It broadened in the 20th century when we recognized that, as all are endowed with conscience, anyone could develop a conscientious objection to war – including those serving in the military who come to this conclusion through the experience of war and preparation for war itself.
+Our understanding broadened in the 20th century when we recognized that, as all of us are endowed with conscience, anyone can develop a conscientious objection to war.
+We may develop this conviction while serving in the military and experiencing war or preparations for war.

-For a precise history of conscientious objection in Canada among the peace churches and others, read this short paper.
+For a precise history of conscientious objection in Canada among the peace churches and others, read this short paper (PDF).

 Friends assisted American men and women seeking refuge in Canada during the Vietnam War (1950s-70s), when the USA practiced conscription.
-Those arriving were both “draft dodgers” and “deserters”, the latter developing their conviction to refuse to fight out of the experience of war.
+Those arriving were both “draft dodgers” and “deserters.”

 Several members of Halifax Monthly Meeting have shared their experiences of coming to Canada for reasons of conscience during the time of the Vietnam War:

 From 2003-2016 CFSC helped a new wave of US soldiers and their families when they came to Canada seeking refuge.
 Most of these young men and women served in Iraq (or Afghanistan) and developed their conscientious objection to the war (or all war) through their firsthand experiences.

 CFSC worked in partnership with the Quaker United Nations Office (Geneva), Canadian church partners (the United Church of Canada and the Mennonite Central Committee Canada), and the War Resisters Support Campaign on helping the US War Resisters stay in Canada.